Melanie C: Cultural impact and legacy

 Some songs from Northern Star have appeared in films, such as "Ga Ga" which is heard in Charmed and Big Daddy.
 The song "Go" makes an appearance in Whatever It Takes.
 "Suddenly Monday" appears in Maybe Baby and on its soundtrack.
 After the song gained popularity, "I Turn to You" was featured in the film Bend It Like Beckham.
 It was covered by Darkseed on "Ultimate Darkness", by Machinae Supremacy on "Webography", and by Wig Wam on 667..
 The Neighbour of the Beast.
 The song was also featured in the musical Viva Forever!, a musical show based on the songs of the Spice Girls.
-Some songs have also been covered by international artists such as Christine Fan, who covered and translated "Suddenly Monday" in Chinese for her debut album FanFan's World, and Dutch pop singer Do who covered the Japanese bonus-track "Follow Me", for her album of the same name.
+Some songs have also been covered by international artists such as Christine Fan, who translated "Suddenly Monday" in Chinese for her debut album FanFan's World, and Dutch pop singer Do who covered the Japanese bonus-track "Follow Me", for her album of the same name.
 The single "First Day of My Life" was originally recorded by Italian tenor Andrea Bocelli, with lyrics in Italian as "Un Nuovo Giorno" (A new day) for his 2004 album Andrea, and he also released it as a single the same year.
 Chisolm's version of the single was a success in German-speaking countries because it was used as the title song of the German soap opera telenovela Wege zum Glück.
 At the time of The Sea's release, the lead single "Rock Me" served as the official theme song for German TV channel ZDF's coverage of the 2011 FIFA Women's World Cup.